hynek/structlog/docs/index.md

 ```

-% stop Sphinx from complaints about orphaned docs, we link them elsewhere
+% stop Sphinx from complaining about orphaned docs, we link them elsewhere

 ```{toctree}
 :hidden: true